Aspose/Aspose-API-Reference-Examples/english/pdf/net/programming-with-document/addremovejavascripttodoc/_index.md

 doc.Save(dataDir + "AddJavascript.pdf");
 ```

-In this example, we have added two JavaScript functions, `func1` and `func2`, to the PDF document.
+In this tutorial, we have added two JavaScript functions, `func1` and `func2`, to the PDF document.

 ## Step 3: Remove Document Level JavaScript